 1. Charles Dickens

 In Dickens’ time, opium was common on the Victorian streets of London and it’s fairly safe to say that Dickens himself was a fan, even referencing the drug and provided a detailed first-hand description of the opium dens in his later, unfinished work The Mystery of Edwin Drood.
-Dickens used the drug in the form of laudanum for many years before dying of a stroke in the 1870’s.
+Dickens used the drug in the form of laudanum for many years before dying of a stroke in the 1870s.

 2. Vincent Van Gogh

 Some people also believe that the use of lead-based paints also resulted in lead poisoning, further affecting his substance abuse and it was once noted by Dr Peyron that the famous artist once tried to commit suicide by swallowing paint or drinking kerosene.

 3. Thomas Edison

-Vin Mariani was invented in 1863 and was essentially, a cocaine elixir.
+Vin Mariani was invented in 1863 and was essentially a cocaine elixir.
 The wine was made from coca leaves and the ethanol content in the Bordeax could extract cocaine from these leaves exceeding 7mg per fluid ounce of wine.

 4. Steve Jobs

-Steve Jobs may have been a technological genius, but in the 1960’s he was also usingLSD.
-He was also said to think that certain people around him, who hadn’t tried recreational drugs, just didn’t understand him.
+Steve Jobs may have been a technological genius, but in the 1960s, he was also using LSD.
+He was also said to think that certain people around him who hadn’t tried recreational drugs just didn’t understand him.

-7. Winston Churchill
+5. Winston Churchill

 Whilst not quite as wild as others on this list, Churchill is said to have taken amphetamines on a regular basis in order to be able to stay awake to plan strategies in World War II.
-Add this to his reputation for smoking cigars and drinking whisky and it’s not hard to see how the previous UK Prime Minister died of a stroke in 1965.
+Add this to his reputation for smoking cigars and drinking whiskey and it’s not hard to see how the previous UK Prime Minister died of a stroke in 1965.

-8. Ernest Hemingway
+6. Ernest Hemingway

 If you’re familiar with Ernest Hemingway, it’s more than likely you’re aware of his alcohol problems.
 Although being one of America’s most famous authors and winning a Nobel Prize, Hemingway lost himself to alcohol consumption and turned to this after the lonely life of being a writer, apparently.

 With drugs and alcohol overtaking some of the smartest, most creative minds in human history, what hope does that leave for the rest of us?
 Whilst a lot of these claims can’t actually be verified, it’s still interesting to learn about the hidden past of some of these famous historical figures.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.